(Pandemic in Los Angeles: Day 97)

 In East Hollywood, since March 16th of this year, sheriff deputies have guarded more than 1.5 million square feet of LACC’s campus, making it completely inaccessible for thousands of nearby students, workers, and other community members, the vast majority of whom are people of color and immigrants, but who also count African-American, disabled, elderly folks, and trans people within the community.

 Signs posted around the campus state that authorized persons must “check-in” with the L.A.
-County sheriffs to be allowed on campus, but how can that procedure possibly feel safe for Black & Brown people?
+County sheriffs to be allowed on campus, but how can such a procedure possibly feel safe for Black & Brown people?

 At first, the campus’s closing-off was admittedly in line with the uniform policy across L.A.
 County, under the notion that it was a precautionary measure against COVID-19 infection.
 More than three months later, however, when much of the city is “reopening” due to data suggesting we may now be getting ahead of the virus–at least, according to our public officials–the LACC campus continues idling by aimlessly, with sheriff SUVs and other vehicles guarding off the entrance.
 It does not feel safe for Black & Brown people, but is probably the most dangerous to the scores of unhoused residents who set up their tents around the area.